-In the Debug perspective, the Debug view shows the launch, debugging tool, and thread instance, as well as the stack frames and controls for each device that you debug on.
+In the Debug perspective, the Debug view shows the debugging session, tool, and thread instance, as well as the stack frames and controls for each device that you debug on.
 It displays the debugging information in a tree hierarchy.
-It shows stack frames as child elements, and includes the reason for a suspension beside the thread.
+It shows stack frames as child elements and includes the reason for a suspension beside the thread.
 For example, a thread is suspended when it reaches the end of the stepping range, a breakpoint, or a received signal.
 When an app exits, the Momentics IDE also shows the exit code.

 The thread label includes the thread's state.
 For example, the label might indicate that the thread is suspended because the app hit a breakpoint.
 You can't suspend only one thread in a process; suspension affects all threads.
 The number beside the thread label is a reference counter for the Momentics IDE, not a thread ID (TID) number.

 Editing your source code after compiling causes the line numbering to be out of step because the debug information is tied directly to the source code.
 Debugging an optimized binary can also cause unexpected jumps in the execution trace, especially when the debug symbols for that library aren't available and loaded.